ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 The peer gateways in SATP must establish a TLS session between them prior to starting the transfer initiation stage (Stage-0).
 The TLS session continues until the transfer is completed at the end of the commitment establishment stage (Stage-3).

-In the following, the sender gateway is referred to as the client while the received gateway as the server.
+In the following steps, the sender gateway is referred to as the client while the received gateway as the server.

 ### TLS Secure Channel Establishment

 {: #satp-tls-Established-sec}

 TLS 1.2 or higher MUST be implemented to protect gateway communications.
-TLS 1.3 or higher SHOULD be implemented where both gateways support TLS 1.3 or higher.
+TLS 1.3 or higher SHOULD be used where both gateways support TLS 1.3 or higher.

 ### Client offers supported credential schemes